nrdvana/userp/doc/protocol.md

 record, and to write/read each element as Integer or Symbol.
 You may also select a sub-type for types of "Choice" for any case where "begin", "int" or "symbol" would be ambiguous.
-This basic API can handle all cases of Userp data, but common API extensions will handle native-language conversions like mapping String to an array of integer, mapping float to a tuple of (sign,exponent,mantissa), and so on, which would be rather inefficient otherwise.
+This basic API can handle all cases of Userp data, but common API extensions will handle native-language conversions like mapping native "String" to Userp array of integer, mapping native "float" to a Userp record of (sign,exponent,mantissa), and so on, which would be rather inefficient otherwise.

 ### Standard Attributes